sharetribe/sharetribe/docs/configure_harmony.md

 * Sharetribe version 6.2.0 or newer
 * Harmony service up and running
-* Marketplace configured to use transaction process with PayPal payments.
+* Marketplace configured to use transaction process with online payments.

-The availability management is tightly coupled to the transaction process, so PayPal payments need to be enabled to use availability management.
+The availability management is tightly coupled to the transaction process, so online payments need to be enabled to use availability management.

 ## Getting started